 While there are many different ways to learn, there are definitely some common threads.
 Think about where you want to end up and do a little research to find out what you need to learn for that.
 Having a practical goal helps keep you motivated and will allow you to learn that little bit faster.

 When you do get stuck - and let’s face it, everyone does - turn to one of the many online communities, who are often keen to help out beginners and veterans alike!
-Be sure to keep an eye on the GoSkills blog for more articles on development or try out some beginner-level courses - they might be just what you need!
+Be sure to keep an eye on the GoSkills resource center for more articles on development or try out some beginner-level courses - they might be just what you need!

 Are you taking a GoSkills development course?
 We'd love to hear from you!
 Send us an email or reply in the comments below.